Final report for WUT21-001

 Project Information

-The Utah Professional Development Program (PDP) provides resources and training to agricultural professionals and producers that promote the goals of Western SARE.
-The program is guided by an Advisory Committee of seven members (as of March 2022).
-The Committee urges the Utah PDP to seek answers to the state’s challenges, such as being the 9th most densely urban and the 2nd most arid state in the nation, in a way that protects natural resources and human safety, and enhances the quality of life for our producers.
-Specific topics recommended by the committee include improving local production and distribution of food (as affected/evidenced by COVID-19), building soil health practices, increasing adoption of integrated pest management (IPM), and improving sustainable grazing.
+The 2021-24 Utah Western SARE Professional Development Program (PDP), also known as the State Implementation Program (SIP) provided resources and training to agricultural professionals and producers that promoted the goals of Western SARE.
+The program was guided by an Advisory Committee of six members.
+The Committee urged the Utah WSARE SIP to seek answers to the state’s challenges, such as being the 9th most densely urban and the 2nd most arid state in the nation, in a way that protects natural resources and human safety, and enhances the quality of life for our producers.
+Specific topics recommended by the committee for 2021-24 included improving local production and distribution of food, building soil health practices, increasing adoption of integrated pest management (IPM), and improving sustainable grazing.

-Three objectives will target the overall goals for the Utah PDP in 2021-24 to increase local production and distribution of food (as affected/evidenced by COVID-19), build soil health practices, increase adoption of integrated pest management (IPM), and improve sustainable grazing.
+Three objectives targeted the overall goals for the Utah WSARE SIP in 2021-24 to increase local production and distribution of food, build soil health practices, increase adoption of integrated pest management (IPM), and improve sustainable grazing.

 - Increase knowledge and skills of nine Utah Extension agricultural professionals and up to 300 producers through the award of approximately three mini-grants each year for travel or event-hosting (offered spring and fall of each year), measured by reporting and follow-up surveys of award recipients. (“Travel/Event Hosting Awards”)